openemail/openemail-docs-v1/docs/firststeps-sync_jobs_migration.md

 ## Setup a Sync Job
 1. In the "Mail Setup" or "User Settings" interface, create a new sync job.

-2. If you are an administrator, select the username of the downstream mailcow mailbox in the "Username" dropdown.
+2. If you are an administrator, select the username of the downstream openemail mailbox in the "Username" dropdown.

 3. Fill in the "Host" and "Port" fields with their respective correct values from the upstream IMAP server.